 - Can help ease specific aches and pains

-- Good for expectant mothers
+- Good for expectant mothers and versatile

 - Can be made with organic or conventional materials